Stingers: episode guide

 Ratings: 0.992 million viewers

-Church meets a new informant, Terry Hanks, who promises to deliver big time drug dealers.
-Church is skeptical , but when Terry repeatedly comes through with the goods, Church can't help but relax his concerns.
-When Terry offers to land then "The Dingo"—the biggest and baddest dealer of all, Church and Mac have their doubts.
+Church begins working with Terry Hanks, a new informant who promises he can deliver big-time drug dealers.
+Church is skeptical, but when Terry repeatedly comes through with the goods, Church can't help but relax his concerns.
+When Terry then offers to land them "The Dingo" — the biggest and baddest dealer of all, Church and Mac have their doubts.
 When the man Terry claims is the "Dingo" turns out to be just another drug dealer, Church realises all is not kosher and begins to question Terry's motives.
-As Church moves in to sting his own informant, all is revealed—Terry has been using Undercover to eliminate his competition.
+As Church moves in to sting his own informant, all is revealed — Terry has been using Undercover to eliminate his competition.

-Guest starring: Angie Milliken as Det.
+Guest Starring: Angie Milliken as Det.
 Sgt.
-Susan Abbott, Robert Morgan as Terry Hanks, Gary Day as Edgar Voss, Grant Bowler as Sean Peck, Laura Lattuada as Lucy Rocca, Paul Moder as Merv Sadler, Philip Reilley as Feebs, Andrew Murrell as Pavel Janovic, Graham Jahne as Michael, Stefan Abeydeera as Drug Dealer, John Carmody as Policeman, Roy Edmunds as Policeman, Russell Allan as Policeman, Chris Kemp as Policeman
+Susan Abbott, Robert Morgan as Terry Hanks, Gary Day as Edgar Voss, Grant Bowler as Sean Peck, Laura Lattuada as Lucy Rocca, Paul Moder as Merv Sadler, Philip Reilley as Feebs, Andrew Murrell as Pavel Janovic, Graham Jahne as Michael, Stefan Abeydeera as Drug Dealer, John Carmody as Policeman, Roy Edmunds as Policeman, Russell Allan as Policeman, Chris Kemp as Policeman; Stunt Performers: David No, Mark Campbell, Wayne Cartwright, Eddie McShortall